-- 1. A record shall be kept of the number of items circulated and shall be reported to the Kirkwood Public Library Board of Trustees. - 2.
-Patrons' cards shall be retained and/or borrowing privileges limited or denied when large fines or other charges are unpaid. - 3.
-Materials may be returned to any library within the Municipal Library Consortium, the St. Louis Public Library, or the St. Louis County Library. - 4.
-Reciprocal Materials' Return shall be available with other participating libraries, including Saint Louis County Library, Saint Louis Public Library, and St. Charles City County Library. - 5.
-Reserved Material -- If specifically requested material is owned and cataloged, or on order within the system, a hold may be placed on it.
+1. A record shall be kept of the number of items circulated and shall be reported to the Kirkwood Public Library Board of Trustees.

+2. Patrons' cards shall be retained and/or borrowing privileges limited or denied when large fines or other charges are unpaid.

+3. Materials may be returned to any library within the Municipal Library Consortium or to any district with a reciprocal borrowing agreement.

+4. Reciprocal Materials' Return shall be available with other participating libraries, including Saint Louis County Library, Saint Louis Public Library, and St. Charles City County Library, Jefferson County Library and Scenic Regional Library.

+5. Reserved Material -- If specifically requested material is owned and cataloged, or on order within the system, a hold may be placed on it.
 If it is not owned, an attempt will be made to borrow it from another library via interlibrary loan, if feasible (see section 12).
-When material is available, notification shall be by telephone and/or e-mail. - 6.
-Overdue Materials -- A limited fine (\$0.10 per day/\$2.80 maximum per item) shall be charged for overdue materials identified as HOT in the collection.
-A patron shall be notified when library materials are overdue.
-Upon notification of the patron, materials and/or fines due after a certain period and totaling \$35 or more shall be sent to a collections agency.
+When material is available, notification shall be by telephone and/or e-mail.

+6. Overdue Materials -- A patron shall be notified when library materials are overdue.
+Upon notification of the patron, materials and/or fines due after a certain period and totaling \$100 or more shall be sent to a collections agency.
 Any patron who has library debt and presents evidence to the library that the patron has filed for bankruptcy will have outstanding fines waived.
 However, borrowing privileges will not be reinstated until all materials are returned or another arrangement acceptable to the Library Director is made.

-Revised by the Board of Trustees on January 15, 2014 Revised by the Board of Trustees on August 19, 2015 Revised by the Board of Trustees on May 16, 2018

-7. Biannual Food for Fines Program - Mission Statement: To provide a period of time for the amnesty of fines from overdue library materials in which the patrons of the library may help the community by donating food.

-Food for Fines will be held biannually.
-Once during National Library Week each year in April and for one week in September during National Library Card Month.

-One can or box of food is equivalent to \$1 in fines up to \$20.

-The following will not be accepted: expired food, glass containers, dented or damaged cans.
-Staff performing transaction will examine food before waiving fines.

-No amnesty given for lost or damaged materials or lost Interlibrary Loans.
-Overdue fines for library materials including overdue ILL fines will be waived for Municipal Library Consortium cardholders for KPL materials only.
+7. Food for Fines Program - The library will accept Food for Fines for one week twice a year approximately 6 months apart.
+One can or box of food is equivalent to \$1 in fees with a maximum waiver of \$25 on any one account during the Food for fines week.
+The library will not accept glass containers, damaged containers or expired food.
+Fees will be waived for Kirkwood Public Library materials only.
 All food will be donated locally.

-Approved by the Board of Trustees on March 15, 2017
+Approved by the Board of Trustees on April 19, 2023

 8. Claimed Return Materials -- The patron is responsible for returning materials to the library drawn from the library on his/her card.
 If the patron believes he/she returned the material to the library, he/she may claim they returned the materials.
 Only a manager on duty may determine if an item can be set as a claimed return.
 All fines and processing fees accrued will be frozen and not assessed to the patron.
 Patrons may have up to two (2) claimed returns on their account and still retain their borrowing privileges.
-If a patron has two claimed returns on their account and additional material(s) is claimed returned, the patron and staff will search for the material(s) for up to 3 weeks (1 borrowing period).
+If a patron has two claimed returns on their account and staff will search for the material(s) is claimed returned, the patron and staff will search for the material(s) for up to 3 weeks (1 borrowing period).
 If the material is not located, the patron will be charged for the lost material(s) and a processing fee.